melezhik/perl-plugin/README.md

 # Environment setup

-You can set environment variables via "Jenkins/Configuration/Global properties/Environment variables" interface to adjust plugin behavior:
+You can set environment variables via "Jenkins/Configuration/Global properties/Environment variables" interface to adjust plugin behavior.

 ## cpan_mirror
-Setup one if you have custom cpan mirror, for example private mini cpan server:
+Setup one if you have custom cpan mirror, for example private mini cpan server.

     http://my.private.cpan.local

 ## http_proxy
-Standrat way to do things when you behind http proxy server.
+Standard way to do things when you behind http proxy server.

     http://my.proxy.server